KenKundert/inform/doc/index.rst

      - Generates clean messages for operating system errors

    * - :ref:`parse_range desc`
-     - Converts a set of numbers from a succinct, readable string that␣ summarizes the set.
+     - Converts a set of numbers from a succinct, readable string that summarizes the set.

    * - :ref:`plural desc`